 Why not ditch the SleepSack and just use a blanket now?
 My daughter LOVES the sacks.
 They comfort her, I think, in much the same way the other soothing tools do.
 She even insists on wearing the sacks during the summer, so I usually buy the cottons ones for the warmer months.

 It seems like everybody is talking about the aromatherapy benefits of essential oils these days.
 I’ve been an essential oil user for years so it was a no-brainer to incorporate them into my daughter’s sleep routine.

 Of course, there are cautions when using essential oils with children, so please your own research and learn about what’s safe for kids.

 We’re currently using the Samyo aromatherapy diffuser and air humidifier in her room.
 This diffuser has a color changing light and shuts off automatically when the water gets too low, which is a safety feature I love!

-Each night I fill it with about 200ml of water and add a drop of lavender essential oil.
 After my daughter is dressed in her pajamas, I turn on the diffuser and she gets to choose the color of the light by pressing the button to rotate through the colors.
 (She usually picks a color that matches her PJs, it’s too cute!)

 8. Calming and protective crystals

 This last sleep aid for children probably doesn’t make most lists, but I believe in the vibrational healing energy of crystals and gemstones.
 When my daughter was old enough to not want to put the rocks in her mouth, I introduced her to several crystals that are known for their calming and protective properties.